Samsung Galaxy Z Fold 7: Flex mode

-Hardware
+Performance

 The Galaxy Z Fold 7 is powered by the Snapdragon 8 Elite chipset, manufactured using a 3 nm process.
-Its octa-core CPU includes two high-performance Oryon V2 cores clocked at 4.47 GHz and six efficiency cores at 3.53 GHz.
+Its octa-core CPU includes two high-performance Oryon V2 cores clocked at 4.47 GHz and six efficiency cores clocked at 3.53 GHz.
 The chipset's GPU supports hardware-accelerated graphics and AI processing, which are utilized in tasks such as gaming and multitasking.

-Memory and storage

-The Galaxy Z Fold 7 comes with 12 GB of LPDDR5X RAM on standard models, while the 1 TB variant includes 16 GB of RAM.
+It comes with 12 GB of LPDDR5X RAM on standard models, while the 1 TB variant includes 16 GB of RAM.
 Storage options include 256 GB, 512 GB, and 1 TB, utilizing UFS 4.0 technology.

 Battery

 The Galaxy Z Fold 7 is powered by a dual 4,400 mAh battery—identified in regulatory filings as 4,272 mAh typical capacity—and supports 25 W wired charging, 15 W fast wireless charging, and 4.5 W reverse wireless charging.
-According to Samsung, the device can reach 50% charge in approximately 30 minutes using a compatible 25 W adapter.